Northern Territory Government

 Fossicking is a non-commercial, recreational activity allowing a person to collect, extract and remove a limited amount of rocks, minerals and crystals by means of digging by hand or using hand held implements, to a depth of up to one metre.

-Authorised fossicking in the Northern Territory is permitted under the Mineral Titles Act (the Act) and Mineral Titles Regulations, which are administered by the Mineral Titles Division of the Department of Industry, Tourism and Trade, who are responsible to the Minister for Mining.
+Authorised fossicking in the Northern Territory is permitted under the Mineral Titles Act (the Act) and Mineral Titles Regulations, which are administered by the Mineral Titles Division of the Department of Mining and Energy, who are responsible to the Minister for Mining.

 This document briefly outlines the rights and obligations of the fossicker and the landowner/occupier of the land (the landowner) and/or the mineral title holder (title holder).